AdaCore/spark2014/lrm/source/subprograms.rst

 visible part of package it may also have a ``refined_dependency_aspect``, again explicitly given or synthesised.

-The dependency relation of a subprgram is used to determine the effect of a call to a subprogram in terms of the flows of information through the subprogram.
+The dependency relation of a subprogram is used to determine the effect of a call to a subprogram in terms of the flows of information through the subprogram.

 #.
 A subprogram P declared in the visible part of a package, called
-   within the body or private descendents of the package and P requires a ``refined_dependency_aspect`` because of state_refinement, the following will be used as the dependency relation of P:
+   within the body or private descendants of the package and P requires a ``refined_dependency_aspect`` because of state_refinement, the following will be used as the dependency relation of P: